ginocingolani/opendna/README.md

 Introduction
 ------------

-This git repository contains the genetic information for Gino Cingolani Trucco extracted using the Illumina Infinium Global Screening Array-24 v1.0 Bead Chip (GSA) — a.k.a.
-23andMe version 5 or v5 —
+This git repository contains the genetic information for Gino Cingolani Trucco extracted using the Illumina OmniExpress HD Beadchip — a.k.a.
+23andMe version 4 or v4 —

 File Information